fortefairy/dorian-explorer/_essay/11-chapter-xi..md

 known this curious fancy.
-In the seventh chapter he tells how, crowned with laurel, lest lightning might strike him, he had sat, as Tiberius, in a garden at Capri, reading the shameful books of Elephantis, while dwarfs and peacocks strutted round him and the flute-player mocked the swinger of the censer; and, as Caligula, had caroused with the green-shirted jockeys in their stables and supped in an ivory manger with a jewel-frontleted horse; and, as Domitian, had wandered through a corridor lined with marble mirrors, looking round with
+In the seventh chapter he tells how, crowned with laurel, lest lightning might strike him, he had sat, as Tiberius, in a garden at Capri, reading the shameful books of Elephantis, while dwarfs and peacocks strutted round him and the flute-player mocked the swinger of the censer;{% include essay/feature/aside.html aside-type="allusion" text="The emperor <a href='/items/dor103.html'>Tiberius</a> lived in Capri in self-imposed exile during his final years.
+It is believed he engaged in sexually perverse and immoral activities there. <a href='/items/dor104.html'>Elephantis</a> was a poet known for writing an erotic manual."%} and, as Caligula, had caroused with the green-shirted jockeys in their stables and supped in an ivory manger with a jewel-frontleted horse; and, as Domitian, had wandered through a corridor lined with marble mirrors, looking round with